carpentries/carpentries.org/content/lesson-development/_index.md

 * Collaboration.
 * Using The Carpentries lesson infrastructure.

-After attending this training, participants will be able to:
+After following this training, participants will be able to:

 - collaboratively develop and publish lessons using The Carpentries lesson infrastructure.
 - identify and characterise the target audience for a lesson.